denryh/denryh/README.md

 ### Hi there 👋

-My name is Dat, but you can call me Henry.
-I'm a self-taught software engineer.
+My name is Dat, a software developer, and you can call me Henry.

 - 🔭 I’m currently working on getting my first job.
 - 🌱 Focusing in full-stack web development.